ztkent/moki/README.md

 Flags:
   -c:                        Start a conversation with Moki -llm [openai, anyscale]:   Set the LLM Provider
-  -m   [string]:             Set the model to use for the LLM response -max-tokens [int]:         Set the maximum number of tokens to generate -t   [0.0-1.0]:            Set the temperature for the LLM response
+  -m:                        Set the model to use for the LLM response
+  -max-tokens:               Set the maximum number of tokens to generate -t [0.0-1.0]:              Set the temperature for the LLM response
   -d:                        Show debug logging

 Model Options: